 Satsuma Body Butter

-- A creamy, dreamy body butter for normal to dry skin
+- Perfect for normal skin

 Community Fair Trade shea butter